Sanctuary (Falling Skies): Part 2

-The children of the 2nd Mass, now at Clayton's "Sanctuary" play a game of football (soccer).
-During an interval, Tessa, a member of the Sanctuary, is called by her father telling her to remember why the others are here.
-Later, Terry Clayton and Tessa's father go out to a hidden barn, where their prisoner, John Pope, is being held.
-Pope was forced to give up important information about the 2nd Mass, which allowed Clayton to win their trust.
-Clayton leaves and Pope, who has already used a piece of broken glass to cut the ropes that were binding him, knocks out Tessa's father but decides not to kill him.
-As he escapes he notices two dead bodies lying behind the barn.
+The children of the 2nd Mass, now at Clayton's "Sanctuary", are enjoying themselves.
+Terry Clayton and Tessa's father go out to a hidden barn, where their prisoner, John Pope, is being held.
+Pope was forced to give up information about the 2nd Mass, which allowed Clayton to win their trust.
+Clayton leaves and Pope, who has already used a piece of broken glass to cut the ropes that were binding him, escapes from the ranch.

-Tom becomes frustrated as the 2nd Mass have received no word from Clayton in 48 hours, seen no sign of the 3rd Mass nor the escorts.
-Weaver isn't happy that Tom is leaving with Dai on motorbikes to look for the kids, but he orders the pair to return to base camp that night.
-Back at the Sanctuary, Lourdes spots a backpack belonging to Eli Russell, a child from the 2nd Mass whom Clayton lured into the forest in the previous episode.
-She secretly meets with Hal and Mike about the backpack she found.
-Mike states that he trusts Clayton, however he later searches the locked barn and finds a pile of Eli's clothes.
-Clayton finds him and pulls a gun on him.
-He tells Mike how horrible it was to witness the 7th Mass be taken down.
-Clayton says that one of the kids, a girl named Megan, fell behind and was taken by Skitters.
-After that, the aliens left his team alone for a week.
-Clayton describes the behavior as though the Skitters were thanking them for Megan, for handing over one of their own.
-Clayton explains to Rick that like soldiers in a human army, each detachment of Skitters has its own assigned regions and sectors, and each has its own quotas to fill; in their case, the number of human children they are expected to capture and harness.
-The force of Skitters that nearly wiped out the 7th Mass decided that if their quota was being met or even surpassed, it didn't really matter to them that the remaining handful of the 7th Mass and their families were still free.
-So the Skitters offered Clayton an arrangement in which he'd collaborate with them, let the remnant of the 7th mass serve as a trap to quietly collect refugee human children, and in return the Skitters would leave his men and their families alone.
+Meanwhile, Tom becomes frustrated as the 2nd Mass has received no word from Clayton, and seen no sign of the 3rd Mass nor the escorts.
+Weaver isn't happy that Tom is leaving to look for the kids, but he orders the pair to return to base camp that night.

+Back at the Sanctuary, Lourdes spots a backpack belonging to the boy of the parents who robbed Anne and informs Hal and Mike about the backpack she found.
+Mike states that he trusts Clayton; however, he later searches the locked barn and finds a pile of children's stuff and backpacks.
+Clayton finds him and tells Mike the Skitters nearly wiped out the 7th Mass, but offered Clayton an arrangement in which he'd collaborate with them, let the remnant of the 7th Mass. serve as a trap to collect refugee human children, and in return, the Skitters would leave his men and their families alone.